June 2016 to June 2018

 The project is also being forced to adapt to the reality of the new US administration of President Donald Trump.
 It is unclear at this stage whether the US will continue to play its traditional leadership role in nuclear security at the IAEA or even whether US funding of the IAEA will be cut back (which has been mooted in the US Congress for all UN-type organizations).
 Funding for the United States' own national nuclear security efforts is to be cut significantly according to the Trump Administration's preliminary budget (yet to be passed by Congress).
 It remains to be seen what affect this will have the IAEA's role in nuclear security, but the project is keeping close watch on developments.
 More attention may have to be paid by other states like Australia, the Netherlands and South Korea to press forward progress on nuclear security in Vienna and elsewhere.

-- Presentation of the research findings at a side-event during the November 2017 IAEA International Conference on Physical Protection.
-The conference will be mainly concerned with how to implement the newly amended Convention on the Physical Protection of Nuclear Material (CPPNM) but which also will have a session on broader nuclear security governance;
+- Presentation of the research findings at a side-event during the November 2017 IAEA International Conference on Physical Protection of Nuclear Material and Nuclear Facilities.
+The conference was mainly concerned with how to implement the newly amended Convention on the Physical Protection of Nuclear Material (CPPNM) but also had a session on broader nuclear security governance